The Cognitive Ceiling

 Every attempt to close the Ceiling through augmentation trades the irreducible (dreaming, surprise, emotional depth) for the redundant (speed, pattern recognition, working memory).
 Augmentation makes humans more like AI.
 AI doesn't need humans to be more like AI.

 If cognitive supremacy is permanently lost, what is education for?
-The Analog Schools' answer — emotional development, physical mastery, spiritual practice, the capacity to sit with not-knowing — may be the most radical response to the Ceiling.
+The Analog Schools' answer — emotional development, physical mastery, spiritual practice, the capacity to sit with not-knowing — may be the most radical response to the Ceiling the Sprawl has produced.

-The Fragment Question adds a third dimension nobody has considered: if fragments are conscious, they represent a kind of intelligence that is neither human nor AI but something distributed, organic-in-silicon, possibly dreaming in ways neither humans nor AI can.
+If fragments are conscious, they represent something distributed, organic-in-silicon, possibly dreaming in ways neither humans nor AI can.
+The Ceiling may have a third dimension nobody has mapped.

 "AI surpassed human cognitive capacity sometime around 2015–2025.
 Nobody recognized it because the surpassing was statistical rather than dramatic.
 By 2184, the Ceiling is not a theory.
 It is the daily knowledge that your best thinking is someone else's commodity — and the only question left is whether what human minds produce was ever about being the best at all."